Non-normality and dissipation in Markovian quantum dynamics: Implications for quantum simulation: Classes of quantum dynamical systems

 where the ellipsis denotes higher-order contributions arising from nested commutators.
 Here the omitted linear contribution $t\|\mathcal L_{\rm nd}\|$ arises from intermediate submultiplicativity estimates and does not contribute to intrinsic amplification, since $e^{t\mathcal L_{\rm nd}}$ is norm-preserving in the Hilbert--Schmidt inner product (see Appendix~\ref{app:weak_nonnormal_bound} for a refined treatment).
 In contrast, the quadratic and higher-order terms encode genuine nonnormal effects associated with commutator growth between $\mathcal L_{\rm d}$ and $\mathcal L_{\rm nd}$.

 While these contributions are higher-order in $`t$' for short times, they do not form a parametrically suppressed hierarchy at timescales $t \sim 1/\delta(\mathcal L)$.
 Instead, the resulting corrections can be organized in terms of the dimensionless ratio\footnote{While the classification is expressed in terms of $\eta(\mathcal L)$ and $\delta(\mathcal L)$, the transition between nonnormal regimes is governed by the dimensionless ratio.
-The regime classification in terms of $\kappa(\mathcal L)$ is inherently parametric rather than geometric: it distinguishes scaling behavior between $\eta$ and $\delta^2$, rather than defining sharply separated regions in the $(\delta,\eta)$ plane.}(see \arf{app:nonnormal_regimes} for a derivation)
+The regimes should therefore be interpreted as scaling regimes determined by the relative magnitude of $\eta$ and $\delta^2$, rather than as sharply separated regions in the $(\delta,\eta)$ plane.}(see \arf{app:nonnormal_regimes} for a derivation)

 so that deviations from purely exponential behavior are controlled by this dimensionless ratio\footnote{Across all regimes, $\kappa(\mathcal L)$ serves as the organizing parameter controlling the departure from purely spectral dynamics toward transient amplification governed by nonorthogonality.}.
 This quantity is meaningful as a measure of nonnormality only when $\delta(\mathcal L)$ is finite.
 In the limit $\delta(\mathcal L)\to 0$, the generator becomes normal, and the apparent divergence of $\kappa(\mathcal L)$ reflects a singular normalization rather than genuine nonnormal behavior.
 Combining these observations, one obtains